kit-data-manager/webpage/_base-repo/documentation/index.markdown

 ---
-title: The base-repo Service
+title: Documentation
+breadcrumbs: /base-repo/documentation/
-layout: default_nav
+layout: default
 repository_url: https://github.com/kit-data-manager/base-repo
 repository_name: kit-data-manager/base-repo
 documentation_url: https://kit-data-manager.github.io/
-back: /webpage/base-repo.html
 description: A Generic, General Purpose Research Data Repository Service.
 ---

-#### Introduction
+### Introduction

 In this documentation, the basics of the KIT Data Manager RESTful API of the Repository Service are described.
 You will be guided through the first steps of creating a data resource, listing existing resources and modifying a single resource on the metadata-level.
 Furthermore, the same operations on the data level are explained by example.